nelnel33/Biweekly/README.md

 # My Biweekly Implementation of a topic of interest.
-courtesy of Jon Topielski. lol, thanks for the idea.

 Because this is my "blog" I decided to write as unprofessionally as possible.
 Please excuse my grammar, spelling, and any other errors you might stumble across reading my "implementation of sorts".